kubewarden/helm-charts/charts/kubewarden-defaults/README.md

 All the policies are installed cluster wide.
 But they are configured to ignore namespaces important to run the control plane and Rancher components, like `kube-system` and `rancher-operator-system` namespaces.
-This chart provides a list of namespaces that are not included in the scanning, which can be found [here](https://github.com/kubewarden/helm-charts/blob/main/charts/kubewarden-defaults/values.yaml#L77)
-Additional namespaces can be excluded using `recommendedPolicies.skipAdditionalNamespaces`.
+This list of default ignored namespaces is in the chart values under `recommendedPolicies.skipNamespaces`, additional namespaces can be excluded using `recommendedPolicies.skipAdditionalNamespaces`.

 Furthermore, all the policies are installed in "monitor" mode by default.
 This means that the policies will **not** block requests.
 They will report the requests